jasonbrodeur/dsi-text-prep/python.md

 **Citation:** Berenson, B. (1892).
 Some Comments on Correggio in Connection with His Pictures in Dresden.
 The Knight Errant, 1(3), 73-85. doi:10.2307/25515893

-Our goals with the text are:
+Depending on our overall objective with the text (e.g. advanced analysis, dissemination of "clean" text, our objectives may include:
 * Identify and remove or fix errors--ideally, using repeatable methods that can be used on this text and perhaps many others in the corpus
-* Reduce the words in the text that have little value (very common 'stop words' like 'a', 'an, 'me', 'my', 'myself', 'we', 'our', 'ours', etc.) to improve the information content for analyses
+* Reduce the words in the text that have little value (very common 'stop words' like 'a', 'an, 'me', 'my', 'myself', 'we', 'our', 'ours', etc.) to improve the information content for analyses.
-* Perform some analyses
+* Perform the desired analyses and/or disseminate the "cleaned up" text. ("cleaned up" is placed within scare quotes here to acknowledge the subjectivity involved in making a value judgment about what is "clean" and what should be "cleaned")

+In this exercise, we're going to perform the following tasks:
+1. Load the data and inspect it for issues that may impact our later work
+1. Tokenize the text into individual words
+1. Identify patterns within these issues that we can use to build repeatable processes to address them
+1. Use patterns and regular expressions to remove recurring errors
+1. Experiment with other modules (such as a spell checker) to assess their utility in preparing our text.
+1. Remove punctuation and convert text to lowercase
+1. Remove stop words
+1. With the NLTK package, begin building a repeatable 'pipeline' for preparing our text
+1. Explore other advanced packages like spaCy and perform Named Entity Recognition analysis.

 ## 1. Load and inspect
 First, let's load the file and preview the contents of our file.